 What is a Poker Cheat Sheet?

 A poker cheat sheet is a guide to help you learn the absolute basic fundamentals to play solid poker in order to beat micro and low stake games.
-Like any endeavor, it takes time, experience and regular evaluation to become a master.
+Like any endeavour, it takes time, experience and regular evaluation to become a master.
 The idea behind a cheat sheet is that you can refer to it easily to help you make better decisions than you would otherwise.
+While you have cheat sheets with poker and for example Blackjack, this is not real ‘cheating’.
+Cheating the casino is not allowed and can get you into trouble.

 If you are new to poker, you will need to understand the proper hand rankings.
 The list below should help you understand the respective hand rankings.